Table of Contents

 Competitors are judged on muscle size, proportion, and symmetry of the upper body with each bodybuilding undertaking seven mandatory poses.

-Wheelchair bodybuilding is a new division and was first featured at the Arnold Classic in 2016.
+The Wheelchair bodybuilding category is a new division and was first featured at the Arnold Classic in 2016.

 The 212 class is defined by the weight of the competitor and, as the name suggests, anyone competing in this division must not have a bodyweight that exceeds 212lbs.